Your property appraisal guide

 - Cancel the contract if your purchase agreement allows it

-What if I'm refinancing, and the value comes at a low price?
+What if I'm refinancing and the value is low?

 When refinancing, the new loan amount is based on the appraised value, not the estimate you submitted on your application.